-This example uses only SPSS (syntax)
+This example uses only SPSS command language (syntax)

-Building the post-materialism Scale
+Building the post-materialism scale

 Introduction